Films

 1. Brief Encounter (David Lean, 1954).
 A sensitively handled film about an affair.
 Lean is better known for his epics (Lawrence of Arabia and Bridge Over the River Kwai), but this film has a more human touch, and unlike those other films, he attempts to tell this story (based on a Noel Coward play) from a woman's perspective.

 2. A Clockwork Orange (Stanley Kubrick, 1971).
-A Clockwork Orange succeeds by depicting extreme violence under a vaneer irresistable mod kitsch.
-The viewer is forced into complicity by finding enterainment in cruelty.
-Ironically, the film is the inversion of the re-conditioning at the center of it's plot, in so far as it innoculates against horror, and thus serves as a commentary on film itself.
-Kubrick's mastery as a directer can be seen both in his attention to detail, and his ability to create masterpieces in multiple genre (Clockwork and 2001 would both easily make a top-ten sci-fi list, and Paths of Glory, The Shining, The Killing, and Dr. Strangelove are aslo top examples of their respective species).
-My second favorte Kubrick is Lolita.
+A Clockwork Orange succeeds by depicting extreme violence under an irresistible veneer of mod kitsch.
+The viewer is forced into complicity by finding entrainment in cruelty.
+Ironically, the film is the inversion of the re-conditioning at the center of it's plot, in so far as it inoculates against horror, and thus serves as a commentary on film itself.
+Kubrick's mastery as a directer can be seen both in his attention to detail, and his ability to create masterpieces in multiple genre (Clockwork and 2001 would both easily make a top-ten sci-fi list, and Paths of Glory, The Shining, The Killing, and Dr. Strangelove are also top examples of their respective species).
+My second favorite Kubrick is Lolita.

 4. The Lion in Winter (Anthony Harvey, 1968).
 Ignore the silly outfits in the pseudo-Shakespearean melodrama and listen to the dialog.
 Katharine Hepburn and Peter O'Toole head up a highly dysfunctional royal family.
 Anthony Hopkins makes a brilliant debut.
 O'Toole is also wonderful in Lawrence of Arabia, but this film is more entertaining and more quotable.
 Hepburn delivers one of my favorite lines in movie history during the finale.
 It's not my favorite Hepburn picture, however.
 That prize goes to Suddenly Last Summer.